be-hase/kuery-client/docs/index.md

       link: /introduction

 features:
-  - title: Simple & Easy
+  - title: Love SQL
-    details: As long as you know SQL, Kuery Client is easy to use.
+    details: While ORM libraries in the world are convenient, they often require learning their own DSL, which I believe has a high learning cost.
+Kuery Client emphasizes writing SQL as it is.
-  - title: Support R2DBC & JDBC
+  - title: Based on spring-data-r2dbc and spring-data-jdbc
-    details: Currently, Kuery Client is implemented based on spring-data-jdbc and spring-data-r2dbc.
+    details: Kuery Client is implemented based on spring-data-r2dbc and spring-data-jdbc.
 Use whichever you prefer.
+You can use Spring's ecosystem as it is, such as @Transactional.
+  - title: Observability
+    details: It supports Micrometer Observation, so Metrics/Tracing/Logging can also be customized.
 ---